AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

    * Inverse of probability-to-leave model by detecting outliers.

-  * No need to add new content; the model can use existing content to optimize your game.
+  * No need to add new content; the model can use existing content to optimize your games.

    * Highly exploitable if the player accumulates long session times over many sessions before suddenly decrease the session times gradually if rewards are involved.